NBA Rumors: ‘Sporting News’ Lists Indiana Pacers As Potential Landing Spot For DeMarcus Cousins

 It will be interesting to see what Indiana decides to do next offseason.
 They could try to make a big splash by signing a star like Cousins, or they could try to keep their nucleus together and add a couple pieces to help improve around Oladipo.
 Either way, the Pacers are going to be a force to be reckoned with in the East for years to come.

-Expect to see Cousins be one of the most popular names in the rumor mill next offseason and for the Pacers to be talked about as a potential landing spot heading ino free agency.
+Expect to see Cousins be one of the most popular names in the rumor mill next offseason and for the Pacers to be talked about as a potential landing spot heading into free agency.